Skip to content

 Add a Discovery

-To create a Discovery for a Project, access the Source Systems overview page for a Project Branch:
+To create a Discovery for a Project, open the Source System left menu option in the Data Connections overview page:

-If your source is a database with multiple schemas, you should create one Source system for each schema.
+If your source is a database with multiple schemas, you should create a separate Source system for each schema.

-The Import a discovered file side panel window is opened.
-It is composed of 2 steps: Add Discovery, then Create Source:
+The Import a discovered file side panel window opens.
+It consists of 3 steps: Add Discovery, Compare, then Create Source:

-For Spark, the native format was defined as Catalog objects.
-These tables are already populated by some process and registered in the Catalog (Hive or Unity).
-It can happen through Delta Sharing, specifying just an external table on an existing data file somewhere, or using a table deployed and loaded by some other process.
+In the case of Spark, the native format is defined using Catalog objects.
+These are tables that are already populated by some process and registered in the Catalog (such as Hive or Unity).

 Fill in the following information: